muratyldrim/CatchME/README.md

 ## Usage
-* createModels.py runnig in crontab for twice a week.
+* createModels.py runs twice a week in crontab.

 ```
 00 00 * * sun,wed /catchme/createModels.py
 ```

-* predictModels.py running in a loop in the backgroud.
+* predictModels.py runs in a loop in the backgroud.

 ```
 nohup /catchme/catchmeRun.sh &
 ```

-* createANDpredict.py running for a specific server.
+* createANDpredict.py runs for a specific server.

 ```
 /catchme/createANDpredict.py <server_name>